JACK CAPSTICK-DALE

 Exhortations.

 How much do you consume relative to what you create?
-There is something special about creating.

 But most of the time you don't feel happy.
 My dominating sense is of being confused.
 There could be difficulty in articulating an idea, not understanding how your project works (or indeed why it isn't!)
 You're underwater and don't know which direction to swim for air.
 So why do it?
 Because it feels right.
 You're stretched to the limit of your capacity.
 You're alive and awake.
 Once you develop a taste for creating it's hard to stop.